 Buyer personas are often undervalued in the marketing world — especially when it comes to smaller businesses.
 In actuality, buyer personas are integral to understanding your customers and how your product or service benefits them.
-They act as ways to humanize your product or service, and the data resulting from the utilization of buyer personas can provide insight across all your business departments.
-They are key in generating leads and targeting a specific market segment, thus leading to increased ROI — one of the major goals of any business.
+They act as ways to humanize and personalize your product or service, and the data resulting from the utilization of buyer personas can provide insight across all your business departments.
+They are key to generating leads and targeting a specific market segment, thus leading to increased ROI — one of the major goals of any business.
 So if you’ve been avoiding using buyer personas, it’s about time you changed that.
 Read on to learn about how to effectively use buyer personas in your business strategy:

 What is a Buyer Persona?

 As stated by Single Grain, “a buyer persona is a detailed description of your target customer.
 A great buyer persona will include everything from demographic information to hobbies, and from career history to family size.”
 This is all written as though the persona was a real person, who is even given a name.
 Buyer personas very clearly define your target audience, covering each aspect of their lives.
 An effective buyer persona will enable you to customize your product or services as well as create marketing strategies to directly reach your target consumer, conveying the message in a manner a personal friend might use.
 Effective personas are so fully fleshed out that you should be able to immediately gauge what will and will not appeal to said persona, almost as though they were a person you knew in real life.

 How To Create a Buyer Persona

 Before you can fully flesh out your buyer personas, you need to determine how many general target customers your business has.